Specification tests for generalized propensity scores using double projections: A multiplier bootstrap procedure

 \section{A multiplier bootstrap procedure}

-Since the limiting null distribution of our test statistic $CvM_{n}^{dpro}$ is non-pivotal, we propose a simple-to-implement multiplier bootstrap procedure to approximate the null distribution and show its asymptotic validity.
+Since the limiting null distribution of our test statistic $CvM_{n}^{dpro}$ is non-pivotal, we propose a simple-to-implement multiplier bootstrap procedure to obtain the bootstrapped $p$-values or critical values and show its asymptotic validity.
 Below is its implementation: